Built on Apple Family Controls · iOS 16+

 Built with SwiftUI.
 Feels like a system app on iPhone and iPad on iOS 16+.

-Real questions parents ask about chore apps, Screen Time, and Apple Family Controls.
+About chore apps, Screen Time, and Apple Family Controls.

 Is there a free parental control app for iPhone that blocks apps when chores aren't done?